 That’s where a pre-hire assessment comes in— it removes the guesswork.
 A pre-hire assessment tests for the essential psychological traits that candidates need if they are to succeed in the new role.
-“The willingness to sell is critical,” says Paul.
+“The willingness to sell is critical,” says Craig.
 “Salespeople with this mindset will do whatever it takes to be successful.
 If the willingness to sell is missing in your new hire, you’ve got problems.”

 Look for candidates who have experience selling in a similar target market to you, along with those who have used a sales process that matches yours.
-“You’re looking for sales people who can execute on your process, or the part of the process you’re hiring them for,” says Paul.
+“You’re looking for sales people who can execute on your process, or the part of the process you’re hiring them for,” says Craig.
 “A common mistake sales managers make is they see that a candidate was the top rep at CompanyABC and hire them for their own business.
 Only their business uses a different sales methodology and process, so the candidate’s skills aren’t compatible.”

 Questions could include: